sayeedajmal/Mentorship-Sayeed/README.md

 # Sayeed-sBlog
-- This is My Clothe's Store Blog.
+- This Blog is For Mentorship of Developers.
 - This Blog is Build by Php and CSS.
 - This Blog is Responsive.
 - So CheckOut